Mangolise/.github/README.md

 # .github

-We are an Australian server network made with Minestom.
+We develop minestom libraries with mangos :)